 Top Lake Wimico Fish Species

 Location in Gulf County

 A breathtaking hidden gem from the busy crowd, the lake is located near Port St. Joe in Gulf County, Florida, and goes all the way to White City.
-It is an area far away from the loud bustling crowd, noise, and pollution, making the water quality above average.
-Lake Wimico is connected to the Apalachicola Bay through the Apalachicola River system.
+It is far away from the loud bustling crowd, noise, and pollution, making the water quality above average.
+Lake Wimico is connected to Apalachicola Bay through the Apalachicola River system.

-The lake is accessible by a boat ride with little to no boat traffic through Depot Creek.
+The lake is accessible by boat ride with little to no boat traffic through Depot Creek.
 Being in the area will have you enjoy nature at its fullest, calming your possibly stressed-out self by merely listening to the fresh rustling air while waiting for a catch.